 Though these traits are fairly straightforward, the consistency with which these particular traits appear merits attention.
 These agencies generally have a reporting requirement to another part or parts of the government.
 These reports can include annual reports and reports about specific issues.
 Most agencies also work, in some fashion, with multiple types of parties in addressing privacy-related concerns.
 The types involved can include the public, the private sector, and government agencies.
 The interactions with these parties can involve mediating, acting as an ombudsman, investigating, and issuing orders.
-Most privacy and data protection agencies also hear complaints from members of the public about privacy-related concerns.
+Most privacy-related concerns.
 Lastly, most privacy and data protection agencies have a recommendation-making function.
 These recommendations can be made to a wide array of parties, including government agencies, the legislature, the executive, and the private sector.